Turtle Disco Classes

 Petra Kuppers is a disability culture activist and community performance artist.
 She is the Artistic Director of The Olimpias, an artist collective, and travels internationally to co-create disability culture worlds.
 She engages community participants in gentle experimental process work, and dances in women’s centers, hospices, mental health self-help groups, with youth groups, with traditional Weavers and Knitters Guilds, politicians, people labeled as ‘developmentally disabled’, cancer survivors, in National Parks, abandoned buildings, swimming pools, forests, on the beach.
 In these art journeys, participants use touch, mark-making, sculptural attention to material and space, sound art, installation, writing, and live presence.
 Petra teaches at the University of Michigan, and is faculty on the Low-Residency MFA in Interdisciplinary Arts at Goddard College.
 Her academic work focuses on arts-based methods, embodiment/enmindment, and disability culture.
 Her creative writing engages feminist experimental poetics, and speculative queer/crip fiction.

 Stephanie Heit is a poet, dancer, teacher, and author of the hybrid memoir poem PSYCH MURDERS (Wayne State, 2022) and poetry collection The Color She Gave Gravity (OS, 2017).
 She is a Zoeglossia Fellow, bipolar, and a member of the Olimpias, an international disability performance collective.
 Stephanie has taught poetry as a mental health worker, taught English in Chile with the United Nations, had a healing arts practice as a licensed massage therapist, and more recently, become a master rain gardener.
 Her art and life practices are embedded in her love of movement, water, language, the body, different ways of being, and collaboration.
 Her lifelong love of dance and poetry shapes her offerings along with her training in contemplative and somatic awareness practices at Buddhist-inspired Naropa University.
 As a queer woman with mental health difference, she creates a welcoming and supportive space that includes people with diverse gender expressions and bodymind experiences.
-In her classes she offers multiple modes of engagement and invites you to delight in the movement and stillness of your body, mind and spirit.
+In her classes she offers multiple modes of engagement and invites you to delight in the movement and stillness of your body, mind, and spirit.

 Meet the Turtle Disco Dogs